 Before coming to Brook Hills, I served at a church in Arkansas.
-Like Brook Hills has done in the past, we challenged everyone to engage in a Bible reading plan around the turn of the year.
+Like Brook Hills, we challenged everyone to engage in a Bible reading plan around the turn of the year.
 One senior adult gentleman—let’s call him James—had never engaged in a daily reading or study of God’s Word, although he had been active in church for decades.
 He accepted the challenge and chose a plan.
-James came to me a few months into the plan and said, “Jay, this is changing my life.”
-It was great to hear his stories of what God was doing in his life.
+James came to me a few weeks into the plan and said, “Jay, this is changing my life.”
+It was great to hear his stories about what God was doing in his life.

 James kept experiencing excitement from reading God’s Word and getting to know the Bible better.
 To me, it even took a humorous turn.
 After his first comments, he’d catch me every few weeks and say, “Reading the Bible is so life-changing!
 We’ve got to get everyone reading the Bible daily!”
-The funny part for me was that we were already doing just that, and that very effort was what got James involved.
+The funny part for me was that our very effort to do so was what got James involved in the first place.
 He kept saying the same thing every few weeks, but it was all good.
 I would smile and be really blessed by his updates and his admonitions to get everyone reading the Bible.

 BiblePlan.org - I often enjoy choosing a plan from BiblePlan.org.
 You choose from a variety of plans and the translation you prefer.
 Then they email you every day with your assigned reading for that day.
 Accountability is good.